devpi/devpi/doc/announce/server-2.2.0.rst

 server state and then using ``--import`` with the new version before you can serve your private packages through devpi-server-2.2.

+UPGRADE note: if you use ``updatetrigger_jenkins``, you have to install the devpi-jenkins plugin.
+You will get an error during import if you forget it.

 For docs and quickstart tutorials see http://doc.devpi.net

 many thanks to Florian Schulze who co-implemented many of the new features.